va3wam/TWIPe/README.md

 ### Prerequisites

 The VA3WAM development environment used to make the code in this repository is documented [here](https://github.com/va3wam/va3wam.github.io/wiki/Tools).
+To get the best results you need to run the [calibration program](https://github.com/va3wam/TWIPeCalibrate) first.
+Following the instrcutions provided in the readme file before proceeding with this program.

 ### Installing